ArashAh/version_control_workshop/README.md

   - Introduce yourself to git
   - Establish the Git-GitHub Connection - Clone
   - Commit / Push / Pull
-  - Use RStudio, VS Code or any other IDE
+  - Use RStudio / VS Code / any other IDE
   - Going back to history
 - [Part 2: Single-branch collaborative development ](./part-2.md)
   - Initiate a project from Git